Ben-Super/elena-project-frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Test

+Run `ng test` to run a suite of basic tests on the project.
+This will generate a webpage showing the results of the tests.